Fiserv/education-platform-commercial/docs/FAQ/PhonesFAQ.md

 ## Phones

-1. How do I only get "good" numbers?

-    A: /phones/api/v1/persons/[personid]/phones?status=good

-2. How do I only get the primary number?

-    A: /phones/api/v1/persons/[personid]/phones?isPrimary=true

-3. How can I get only certain types of phone numbers back?
+1. How can I get only certain phone numbers back?

+    A: Each phone number contains optional attributes that can be used to customize the result set to the sub-set of active phone numbers you are interested in.
+Leaving these attributes off altogether will result in all active phone numbers associated to the person being returned.
+Example use cases include:

+	  To get only “good” (i.e., not bad or disconnected) phone numbers, use /phones/api/v1/persons/[personid]/phones?status=good

+    To get the phone number the person has designated as the primary number, use /phones/api/v1/persons/[personid]/phones?isPrimary=true

+    To get only phone numbers the person has designated as work numbers, use /phones/api/v1/persons/[personid]/phones?isWorkPhoneNumber=true

-    A: To only get "land" numbers, then <path>.
+    To get only cell (aka mobile) phone numbers, use /phones/api/v1/persons/[personid]/phones?Type=cell
-To only get "cell" numbers, then <path>.
-And so on for each of the applicable types.

-4. How do I only get work numbers?

-    A: /phones/api/v1/persons/[personid]/phones?isWorkPhoneNumber=true

-5. How many active phone numbers can be associated to a person?
+2. How many active phone numbers can be associated to a person?

     A: There is currently no limit to the number of active phone numbers a person can have associated to their account.